One of America's leading Independent political sources for those who want unbiased facts. You won't find a political slant here---we're on the level!

 After the union representative finishes speaking, you politely explain that you don't have any interest in joining a union.
 You are aware of your responsibilities, and as an adult, take full responsibility for your actions.
 Furthermore, you are quite capable of speaking for your self should you get into any trouble.
 The representative explains that without their steward, you could run the risk of being taken advantage of (implying that you couldn't trust the company).

-registration, and even the Civil Rights movement.
+The union representative reminds you that unions have been at the forefront of child labor laws, women's suffrage, job safety, voterregistration, and even the Civil Rights movement.
 Those were all powerful and important issues, but each has been addressed by the federal government and are now laws.
 What about wages and benefits?
 Unions have been out in front in protecting wages, limiting hours, and securing benefits for their members.
 That's true, however, those too have been largely addressed by various federal laws.
 As for negotiating wages, over the past decade or so, unions across the country, have negotiated away much of benefits they had fought for over years, which has also included pay cuts, reductions in worker seniority and are only just now getting some of those back.
 Besides, the company has offered a retirement package before the company unionized, and offers a similar package at its non-union plant.

 At this point that the union representative is getting agitated.
 She adds that the union also has a political education committee which would act on your behalf by endorsing candidates and making political contributions.
 Where does that money came from you ask, and she says that it is automatically deducted from your paycheck.
 Ok then, who selects which candidate or issues your money gets directed to?
 As it turns out, it isn't you.
 The committee would make that decision for you.
 What about the candidates they endorse, do you get a say?
 Not directly, but you do get a vote.
 However, the final decision is made by the committee.
 In some cases, only the political election committe makes the decision and in others, only the union president decides.
 But, you explain, you aren't partial to either of the two parties, but who were some of the candidates they endorsed in the past?